League Info and Features

 Round or Game Significance

 Some rounds or games are more important than others.
-For example, each successive round in a March Madness bracket can be worth more points than the previous round.
+For example, each successive round in a March Magic bracket can be worth more points than the previous round.
 This setting can be fine tuned to your preference with the off/low/medium/high setting.

 Bracket Pools - What Teams Can You Pick?